Amersham: Sport and recreation

 Amersham Golf Club (now defunct) was founded in 1897.
 The club continued until the onset of the First World War.

 Amersham has a King George's Field in memorial to King George V. Near the playing field is the Chiltern Lifestyle Centre, which contains an indoor climbing wall, two swimming pools, a gym, four badminton courts, two squash courts, a library, a cafe, a children's nursery, two spas and a community centre.

 Amersham Town F.C. play football at Spratley's Meadow in Old Amersham, while various football teams use council facilities at Hervines Park in Amersham-on-the-Hill and Barn Meadow in Old Amersham.
 Also at the Barn Meadow site is the 61 Judo Club.

 Hervines Park and Barn Meadow host some cricket in the summer, but the main cricket club in the town is Amersham Cricket Club, which plays in the grounds of Shardeloes.
 Amersham and Chiltern Rugby Football Club play rugby union at Weedon Lane in Amersham-on-the-Hill.
 The Chiltern Harriers Athletics Club is the local athletics club.
 Amersham and Chalfont Hockey Club is the local hockey club with its own playing facility on the Amersham Campus of the Buckinghamshire College Group (formerly Amersham & Wycombe College).

 Media and communications

 Local newspapers

 The local newspaper covering Amersham and the surrounding area was the Buckinghamshire Examiner, founded in 1889, until its closure in 2019.
-Another Buckinghamshire newspaper with a circulation area covering Amerham is the Bucks Free Press.
+Another Buckinghamshire newspaper with a circulation area covering Amersham is the Bucks Free Press.